wbreeze/album/README.md

 ### Missing stylesheets

-You'll need to copy the `.css` stylesheets from the `style` directory to a `style` directory in the root of your web directory.
-Alternatively, you can change the stylesheet references in `style/layout.xsl` and `style/album.xsl` to find these stylesheets in whatever location you would like.
+You can change the stylesheet references in `style/layout.xsl` and `style/album.xsl` to find these stylesheets in whatever location you would like.